Affected family member

 If the magistrate decides it can be effective immediately, there is no need for the documents to be served upon the respondent.
 The court staff will give the respondent a copy of the order.

 If the magistrate decides it is not effective yet, the order has to be served on the respondent.
-The court staff can the order after the hearing.
+The court staff can serve the order after the hearing.
 That is when the order will become active.

 If the respondent was served but did not wait to get a copy